osm-extender/osm-extender/doc/Rake Tasks.md

       - PruneAnnouncementsJob
       - PruneBalancedProgrammeCacheJob
       - PrunrPaperTrailsJob
+* app:wait_for_migrations - wait for any pending migrations to be applied

 Some rake tasks have been deprecated in favour of using the corresponding jobs instead: